ThreeDotsLabs/watermill/docs/content/docs/fanin.md

 +++
-title = "Merging two topics into one" description = "Merging two topics into one with FanIn component" date = 2023-01-21T12:47:30+01:00 weight = -100 draft = false bref = "Merging two topics into one with FanIn component" toc = true
+title = "Merging two topics into one" description = "Merging two topics into one with the FanIn component" date = 2023-01-21T12:47:30+01:00 weight = -100 draft = false bref = "Merging two topics into one with the FanIn component" toc = true
 +++

 ## FanIn component

-FanIn component is a component that merges two topics into one.
+The FanIn component merges two topics into one.

 ### Configuring